Sudo-Antonio-Castro/Portfolio/README.md

 ##  About Me

 Hi!
-I'm **Antonio Castro**, an IT Educator and Lead Technician with a passion for empowering communities through technology.
+I'm **Antonio Castro**, an IT Educator and IT Helpdesk Technician with a passion for empowering communities through technology.
 My mission is to make tech approachable, effective, and transformative—whether supporting students, nonprofit initiatives, or municipal services.

 ---